K0M0D4/CFF/README.md

 CFF stands for Console File Finder.
 You can use it to find all files with precised extension in all subdrectories in directory, and copy to another location.

+Requirements:
+You need compiler that supports std::filesystem and c++ 17

 Usage:

 ```